opencybersecurityalliance/kestrel-lang/docs/language/ecgp.rst

 record-based systems.
 A Kestrel runtime can potentially split one ECGP into multiple STIX Observation Expressions to match against multiple records, but:

     #.
-STIX does not define/rule the size/boundary of a
+STIX does not define the size/boundary of a :ref:`language/tac:Record`
-       :ref:`language/tac:Record` (STIX observation), so it is unknown how many Observation Expressions to split into.
+       (STIX observation), and it is unknown into how many STIX Observation Expressions to split an ECGP.

     #.
 Each data source defines the size/boundary of :ref:`language/tac:Record`
        differently, and the definition is not always well documented or